Abitibi-Témiscamingue

 Abitibi-Témiscamingue ([abitibi temiskamɛ̃ɡ]) is an administrative region located in western Québec, Canada, along the border with Ontario.
 It became part of the province in 1898.
-It has a land area of 57736.50 km2 and its population was 146,717 people as of the 2016 Census.
+It has a land area of 57736.50 km2 and its population was 147,082 people as of the 2021 census.
 The region is divided into five regional county municipalities (French: municipalité régionale de comté, or MRC) and 79 municipalities.
 Its economy continues to be dominated by resource extraction industries.
-These include logging, mining all along the rich geologic Cadillac Fault between Val-d'Or and Rouyn-Noranda, as well as agriculture.
+These include logging and mining all along the rich geologic Cadillac Fault between Val-d'Or and Rouyn-Noranda, as well as agriculture.